Quenouillaume/persil/README.md

 ## On Windows
 Download repository as a ZIP file, then open a terminal in your downloads folder and enter:
 `python /m pip install persil-main.zip`
-(Warning: this will install the latest release but not the master branch)

 ## In Sage
 ```